|

 Restaurant, Love The Hard Way, or Cadillac Records.
 So

-he's my one misgiving about PREDATORS.
+he's my one misgiving about Predators.
 When I look at the trailer

 and see "the most dangerous killers on the planet", I think, okay,